openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	ofSetColor(255,100,0);
 	currentPolyline.draw();

-Now we have a super basic drawing tool.
-Maybe it is a little too blocky for our tastes?
-The polyline is made up of straight line segments at the moment...so let's change that by using `curveTo(...)`.

-In `mousePressed`, instead of `currentPolyline.addVertex(x, y)`, try:
+Now we have a super basic brush.
+Maybe it is a little too blocky?
+The polyline is made up of straight line segments at the moment, but we can use curves with the following changes.
+In `mousePressed(...)`, instead of `currentPolyline.addVertex(x, y)`, try:

-	currentPolyline.curveTo(x, y); // Necessary duplicate for first point when using curveTo currentPolyline.curveTo(x, y);
+	currentPolyline.curveTo(x, y); // Necessary duplicate for control point when using curveTo(...) currentPolyline.curveTo(x, y);

-In `update`, instead of `currentPolyline.addVertex(mousePos)`, use `currentPolyline.curveTo(mousePos)`.

-Lastly, in `mouseReleased(...)`, let's add `currentPolyline.curveTo(x, y)` inside our if statement.
-This provides our necessary duplicate of our last point.
+In `update()`, instead of `currentPolyline.addVertex(mousePos)`, use `currentPolyline.curveTo(mousePos)`.
+Lastly, in `mouseReleased(...)`, add `currentPolyline.curveTo(x, y)` inside our `if` statement.
+This provides our necessary control point for the last vertex.

 Our lines should be slightly more attractive (or in the case of my awful mouse control, much more attractive).
-Now we've got a basic polyline drawing program, but we don't have the ability to save our polylines.
+Now we've got a basic polyline drawing program, but we don't have the ability to save multiple polylines.
 For that we will turn to something called a `vector`.
-C++ `vector`s are very similar to `array`s in other languages.

-This isn't the same kind of vector that we talked about earlier in the context of `of2Vecf`. **[Note: need to explain vector]**
+This isn't the same kind of vector that we talked about earlier in the context of `of2Vecf`. **[std::vector, C++ basics?]**

-We can use a `vector <ofPolylines>` to save our polyline brush strokes.
+**Missing declaration** We can use a `vector <ofPolylines>` to save our polyline brush strokes.
 When we finish a stroke, we want to add the polyline to our vector.
 So in the if statement inside of `mouseReleased(...)`, let's add:

 	polylines.push_back(currentPolyline);